Public Inquiries: 1-800-657-3710

 Gas Affordability Program

 Provides a fixed monthly bill amount for the program and a monthly GAP Credit for current and past due natural gas charges.
 CenterPoint Energy will credit the account if the monthly payment for current and past due gas charges are greater than 6 percent of a customer's annual household income.
 A customer's annual natural gas charges will be averaged to provide a fixed monthly bill amount for current charges.
 In addition, each month a customer pays towards their past due balance, CenterPoint Energy will also apply a credit towards the past due balance.
-An applicaton is available online.
-Please contact CenterPoint Energy at 612-372-4727 or 1-800-245-2377 for more information.
+An application is available online.
+For more information, contact the Energy CENTS Coalition at 651-774-9010 (888-774-9070) or CenterPoint Energy at 612-372-4727 (800-245-2377).

 Minnesota Energy Resources